 Compression of these cords, or nerves in the axillary region, can result in muscle wasting, fasciculations, and weakness.
 Loss of sensation may also result.
 The axillary region is therefore an important clinical region, simple due to the multitude of structures that pass through the region.

 The long thoracic nerve arises from the C5-7 nerve roots and innervates the serratus anterior.
+An easy way to remember this is by using the mnemonic 'C5, 6, 7 raise your arms to heaven!'.
 This nerve descends through the axillary region.
 The intercostobrachial nerves are the sensory (cutaneous) branches of the intercostal nerves.
 They descend in the axilla and supplies the posterior and medial surface of the arm.

 The posterior group (subscapular group) drain the superficial lymphatic vessels from the back, as far back as the superior border of the iliac crests.

 The lateral group drains the majority of lymphatic fluid from its upper limb.